goadesign/model/README.md

         ComponentView(Container, "[key]", "[description]", func() {
             // ... same usage as SystemLandscapeView without EnterpriseBoundaryVisible.

+            // All all containers in software system to view.
+            AddContainers()

+            // All all components in container to view.
+            AddComponents()

             // Make container boundaries visible for "external" components
             // (those outside the container in scope).